 In this post I will be revealing useful tips for ADHD productivity.
 Each one makes the list because it has proven itself to work either for me personally or for a client with ADHD.

-Here are 10 tips for ADHD that will keep you on track so you follow through:
+Here are 10 tips for ADHD productivity that will keep you on track so you follow through:

-- Use a Twin Bell Alarm Clock To Make Sure You Get Up In The Morning
+- Use The Twin Bell Setup To Ensure You Get Up In The Morning

 - Write Faster by Transcribing Audio